GENERAL SPRINT RULESDate and time:

 NOTE: The membership data files for our supported sprint loggers have been moved.
 You can download the latest membership data from links located on the main Contest/Sprints webpage.
 Links to download our supported loggers can be found below.

-Rules below apply to ALL sprints unless specifically changed for a particular sprint.
-In that case, the rules for that specific sprint will mention the changes.
+The rules below apply to ALL sprints unless specifically changed for a particular sprint.
+In that case the webpage for that sprint will explain the rule changes.

 See the 'Contests/Sprints' link at the left for dates and times for the latest, current, and upcoming sprints.

 80M - 3555-3565 kHz (Be courteous to FISTS operating on 3558 kHz)